 standard issue - utilitarian and durable, the standard issue line of foundry flats is well suited to any space and any style – both interior and exterior. the standardized clay surface provides a uniform, clean modern look. american made, foundry flats emphasize classic, industrial style and are manufactured to last and improve with age.
-1/2" thick, the flats can be installed on the wall or floors, are suitable for wet areas, interior, exterior, commercial, residential. install in a traditional subway offset, modern straight stacked, or herringbone style.
+1/2" thick (with the exception of ferrous which has a 3/4" thickness), the flats can be installed on the wall or floors, are suitable for wet areas, interior, exterior, commercial, residential. install in a traditional subway offset, modern straight stacked, or herringbone style.

 forge - each piece of the forge line has been manufactured with an artisan approach. manipulated at different stages in production, the textural surfaces create a visceral experience and raku-industrial finish. american made, foundry flats emphasize classic, industrial style and are manufactured to last and improve with age.
 3/4" thick (with the exception of sawdust which is ⅝”), the flats can be installed on the wall or floors, are suitable for wet areas, interior, exterior, commercial, residential. install in a traditional subway offset, modern straight stacked, or herringbone style.

-general usage: floor (cast iron is not suitable for indoor floor use), wall, kitchen, backsplash, shower wall, fireplace surround, exterior wall, exterior floor (note that sand cast, sinter, alloy flux and cast iron are not suitable for exterior floors), hospitality, commercial, residential. interior/exterior specification - sand cast, sinter, alloy flux and cast iron are not freeze thaw rated
+general usage: interior floor (cast iron is not suitable for interior floor use), wall, kitchen, backsplash, shower wall, fireplace surround, exterior wall, exterior floor (note that sand cast, sinter, alloy flux and cast iron are not suitable for exterior floors), hospitality, commercial, residential. exterior specification - sand cast, sinter, alloy flux and cast iron are not freeze thaw rated

 foundry flats shall be selected by the architect/designer/owner from manufacturer’s standard sizes, shapes and glazes. foundry flats meets or exceeds ASTM-C1088 Type TBS or TBX.